 However, some leaders hold a radically different image of their role: that of the artist.
 Although this also requires professional expertise, it calls for far more.
 This image requires diverse knowledge and skills that enable independent judgment, autonomy, creativity, and imagination.
 Principals acting according to the artist image emphasize the creation and maintenance of conditions that improve the curriculum and pedagogy.
 The technician promotes bureaucratic management, while the artist enhances leadership in learning and instruction processes, or in our terminology, pedagogical leadership.
 Principals working according to the artist image guide and improve the school curriculum and teachers’ instructional processes.

 Cuban summarizes research findings spanning a seven-decade period, from the 1920s to the 1990s.
 The reviewed studies cover various types of professional activities carried out by principals.
 He divides these activities into two main categories: directing and guiding.
 In the ‘directing’ category are activities related to maintenance of organizational stability, such as writing reports, developing timetables, solving problems not directly related to learning and instruction, dealing with discipline problems, meeting with parents, budgeting, and decision-making regarding human resources and maintenance of the school buildings .
-In the ‘guiding’ category are activities focused on improving processes of learning and instruction , such as monitoring the quality of instruction through classroom observations and teacher evaluation, coordinating and evaluating the curriculum, analyzing test results, reviewing student report -cards, modeling instruction, and guiding workshops for teachers.
+In the ‘guiding’ category are activities focused on improving processes of learning and instruction , such as monitoring the quality of instruction through classroom observations and teacher evaluation, coordinating and evaluating the curriculum, analyzing test results, reviewing students’ report cards, modeling instruction, and guiding workshops for teachers.

 The studies Cuban reviewed include data collected from over 8,300 school principals.
 The findings show that principals said they would prefer to spend their time on activities related to guiding instruction and learning processes.
 However, when asked how they actually spend their time, the majority said that most of their time was devoted to administrative tasks, and that guiding learning and instruction processes in the school takes a secondary role.
 Nevertheless, the findings also reveal a great deal of variation among the principals, and some did say they devoted much of their time to pedagogical leadership.

 More recent studies suggest that principals who function as pedagogical leaders are more likely to influence students' achievements.
 For example, a comprehensive review of studies concludes that the influence of pedagogical leadership on students’ achievement is three to four times greater than that of transformational leadership (Robinson, 2010).
 Elmore (2004) finds that principals can improve learning and instruction by concentrating on pedagogical issues and encouraging other principals to do the same .
-The professional literature clearly presents the issues addressed and activities led by principals who are pedagogical leaders.
+The professional literature summarizes the issues that principals who function as pedagogical leaders address and the types of activities that they lead.
 These activities may be divided into two main categories:

 Leadership activities that improve learning and instruction (Elmore, 2004; Hallinger & Heck, 1996; Marzano, 2009, Murphy, Goldring, & Porter, 2006; Robinson, 2010):